Governor of Curaçao

-The governor of Curaçao (gouverneur van Curaçao; gobernador di Kòrsou) is the representative on Curaçao of the Dutch head of state (King Willem-Alexander).
-The governor's duties are twofold: representing and guarding the general interests of the Kingdom and heading the government of Curaçao.
+The governor of Curaçao (gouverneur van Curaçao; gobernador di Kòrsou) is the representative on Curaçao of the Dutch head of state, King Willem-Alexander.
+The governor's duties are twofold: representing and safeguarding the general interests of the Kingdom of the Netherlands and serving as head of the Government of Curaçao.
 The governor is accountable to the government of the Kingdom of the Netherlands.

-As the head of the government, the governor is immune.
-The governor exercises the executive power under the responsibility of the ministers, who are responsible to the Estates of Curaçao.
-The governor does not have political responsibilities and is not part of the cabinet.
-During the formation of a cabinet the governor plays an important role.
-The governor is appointed by the monarch for a period of six years.
-This period can be prolonged for one more term of six years.
-The governor is supported by his secretariat the cabinet of the governor, and is advised by the Council of Advice (Raad van Advies), consisting of at least five members, appointed by the governor, who advise on the drafts of state ordinances, state decrees, kingdom acts and general administrative orders.
+As head of the government, the governor enjoys immunity and exercises executive authority under the responsibility of the ministers, who are accountable to the Estates of Curaçao.
+The governor does not bear political responsibility and is not a member of the cabinet.
+During the formation of a cabinet, however, the governor plays an important constitutional role.

+The governor is appointed by the monarch for a term of six years, which may be renewed once for an additional six-year term.
+The governor is supported by the Cabinet of the Governor and is advised by the Council of Advice (Raad van Advies), which consists of at least five members appointed by the governor.
+The council provides advice on draft state ordinances, state decrees, Kingdom Acts, and general administrative orders.